CodeforAustralia/council-emissions-calculator/README.md

 yarn dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the website locally.
+4. Open [http://localhost:3000](http://localhost:3000) in your browser to view the carbon emission survey website locally.

 ## Development